akashmugu/urltools/packages/modify-url/README.md

 ).toBe(expectedUrl)

+// validity of dynamic configs (e.g. from user input)
+// can be checked by using try...catch
+// or by using the validate function import modifyUrl, { validate } from '@urltools/modify-url'

-// error will be thrown for invalid configs const invalidConfig = { foo: 'google.com' }
+const invalidConfig = { foo: 'google.com' }

 expect(() => {
   modifyUrl(invalidConfig)
 }).toThrow()

-// so validity of dynamic configs (e.g. from user input)
-// can be checked by using try...catch
+expect(validate(invalidConfig)).toBe(false)

 // why do the above output urls end with / ?
 // e.g. https://google.com/ instead of just https://google.com